-Attributed to John Carr and Sons, Low Lights Pottery, North Shields – 1

-Earlier

 Attributed to John Carr and Sons, Low Lights Pottery, North Shields – 2

-A small pedestal bowl with a variation of the transfer.
+A small pedestal bowl with another variation of the transfer.
 Note the shading of the clouds and the dotted diagonal line under the bridge, which also appears on the second bowl below.

-A small mug and pedestal bowl with what appears to be a third variation of the transfer.
+A small mug and pedestal bowl with what appears to be yet another variation of the transfer.
 The clouds under the bridge are again slightly different.
 The wavy lustre decoration was used by Carr c1870 and there are orange-lustre versions of these bowls, suggesting a relatively late date.

 Redhead, Wilson & Co, Forth Banks, Newcastle Pottery – 1833–1838